Harsha-21-hub/S-Suite/SCharge/README.md

 ### 🔋 Real-Time Battery Monitoring

-Displays live battery information including:
+S Charge displays live battery information including:

 - Battery percentage
+- Precise battery percentage from charge-counter telemetry
-- Voltage
+- Battery voltage
-- Current
+- Battery current
-- Battery power consumption
+- Battery-side power
+- Temperature
+- Charging/discharging status
 - Charger/input power
-- Battery temperature
-- Charging/discharging status
 - Present battery charge
-- Charge time information
+- Charging-time / full-charge estimates when available

+The main battery indicator follows Android's whole-number battery level, while the precise percentage remains available for detailed telemetry and capacity calculations.

-Monitoring features work on both **rooted and unrooted devices**, subject to the information exposed by the device's Android battery driver.
+Availability of individual measurements depends on what the device's Android battery driver exposes.

 ---

 ### ❤️ Battery Health

-Displays battery health as a percentage based on the device's design capacity and calibrated actual capacity.
-Battery health becomes available after completing battery capacity calibration.
+S Charge calculates battery health using the device's design capacity and the calibrated current full capacity.

+Battery health becomes available after the app has enough capacity information from calibration.

 ---

 ### 📏 Actual Battery Capacity

-S Charge can determine the battery's actual usable capacity through its calibration process.
+S Charge can estimate the battery's current usable capacity using the device's charge-counter telemetry during calibration.

-The calibration process measures the battery during a controlled charging cycle and uses the collected data to determine actual capacity.

-Once calibrated, the result is stored and used for:
+The resulting capacity can be used for:

-- Actual Capacity
+- Actual battery capacity
-- Battery Health
+- Battery health calculation
 - Battery analytics

 ---

 ### 🧪 Battery Calibration

-Calibration can be started when:
+Calibration is designed to begin when:

 - Battery level is **15% or below**
 - The device is connected to power

-Calibration measures the battery's usable capacity while charging.
+S Charge measures the change in charge-counter value over the charging range to estimate the battery's usable capacity.

-The process can continue until:

-- 100%, or
-- An appropriate early-completion threshold is reached once sufficient capacity has been measured.

-If charging is interrupted by a disconnected or faulty cable, calibration is **paused rather than cancelled**.

-When the charger is connected again, S Charge can resume the existing calibration instead of restarting from the beginning.
+A calibration session may produce a provisional capacity estimate after a sufficient charging span, and a later full-charge completion can refine the result.

+**Important:** a calibration interruption/disruption is not a clean continuous measurement.
+The calibration state is handled so that an interrupted session does not leave an invalid stale baseline to be reused incorrectly.

 ---

 ### ⚡ Smart Charge

-Smart Charge is an **optional root-only feature**.
-It allows supported rooted devices to automatically control charging at user-defined thresholds.
+Smart Charge is an **optional root-only feature** for supported devices.

+It can control charging around user-defined thresholds using compatible Linux/sysfs charging-control interfaces.

-Smart Charge uses supported Linux/sysfs charging-control interfaces and therefore requires:
+Smart Charge requires:

 - Root/Superuser access
 - A compatible kernel
-- A writable charging-control node
+- A supported writable charging-control interface

-Smart Charge is **not required** for the normal battery monitoring, analytics, health, capacity, or calibration features.
+Smart Charge is **not required** for normal monitoring, analytics, battery health, capacity information, calibration, or notifications.

 ---

 ### 📊 Battery Analytics

-Interactive real-time graphs provide visual information for:
+S Charge provides live graphical information for measurements such as:

 - Voltage
 - Current
 - Battery power

 These graphs help visualize battery behavior during charging and discharging.

+---

+### 🔔 Charging Notifications

+S Charge can maintain charging monitoring and notifications in the background.

+Charging events can be received through the system power-connection receiver, allowing charging monitoring to start without first opening the main S Charge interface.

+Notification behavior can depend on Android background-execution restrictions and device-specific battery-management policies.

 ---